Skip to main content

 Community Planning and Economic Development

-We investigate possible code violations related to building and land use in unincorporated Thurston County and in the Urban Growth Areas of Lacey, Olympia and Tumwater.
+Complaint reporting is online only unless otherwise specified in the list below.
+To report a potential code violation, submit an online complaint form or follow the directions below.
+We do not accept complaints over the phone.
+We review submitted complaints, and may investigate if the possible code violations are related to building and land use in unincorporated Thurston County and in the Urban Growth Areas of Lacey, Olympia and Tumwater.
 If investigation reveals a violation, we follow the process in county code Title 26 adopted by the Board of County Commissioners.

 How to Report a Potential Code Violation